rleber/bun/doc/file_format/file_format.md

     reusing the byte that began the description of its parent, minus one.
 Once you have decoded the left subtree, the description of the right subtree begins with the next byte in sequence.
   - If the above isn't clear, look at File::Unpacked::Huffman#make_tree
-- The next 9-bit byte following the tree begins the encoded text.
+- The next 9-bit byte following the tree is ignored.
+I'm not sure what it contains, but it isn't text.
+- Then, the next 9-bit byte begins the encoded text.
 Since Huffman encoding works bit-by-bit, the text must be examined one bit at a time, traversing the Huffman tree from the top.
 At each bit, a "0" bit means take the left branch of the tree, and a "1" bit means take the right branch.
 When you reach a leaf, that's the encoded character.
 See the Wikipedia article for more information on the encoding algorithm.